-If you want to report on the diagrams in a Package, and only the diagrams, you can generate a 'Diagrams Only' report.
+If you want to report on the diagrams in a Package, and only the diagrams, you can generate a Diagram Report.
 This is convenient for printing or handling a lot of diagrams in batch, rather than exporting or printing each diagram at a time.